lmrobotics/linn-mar-robotics/trunk/ftc/4324/2013/Trunk/README.txt

 Zach's Auto Changelog:
-Revision 185 made Nov 21
+Checked out revision 184 on Nov 21
 * changed all park() and wait1Msec lines to fullStop(), that kills the momentum
 * changed jerk() to toBasket()
 * toBasket() now slightly curves towards the bridge